pellst/echinobase-anatomy-ontology/runbook_ecao_dev.md

 # ECAO ( Echinobase Anatomy Ontology ) - Runbook (0.1)

-This runbooks provides the steps to prepare the templates and the scripts involved in the XPO generation.
+This runbooks provides the steps to prepare the templates and the scripts involved in the ECAO generation.
 The github repo [ECAO](https://github.com/pellst/echinobase-anatomy-ontology/).